NullVoxPopuli/ember-resources/docs/docs/what-are-lifetimes.md

 ## When is a resource destroyed?

 In JavaScript, a resource is destroyed when the parent / containing object is destroyed.
-This could be when a component is no longer needed, when or when a service is destroyed, such as what would happen at the end of a test.
+This could be when a component is no longer needed, or when a service is destroyed, such as what would happen at the end of a test.

 In templates, a resource is destroyed when it is no longer rendered.